 Tours of the Wachau Valley, Danube, and Melk from Vienna are available nearly every day and in several languages.
 Depending on the season, you can add wine tasting!
 The cost (without wine tasting) is around 80 € per adult.

-Day 11: Visiting Vienna – Home of Mozart
+Day 11: Visiting Vienna Austria – Home of Mozart

 Mozart lived in Vienna from 1781 – 1788.
 He spent his most productive years 1784 – 1787 (in terms of earnings from his work) living with his wife and children in this apartment.
 This apartment and the building are now known as Mozarthaus Vienna.

 You start your tour on the third floor and move down through the levels while viewing and reading about Mozarts time in Vienna, his music and in particular, his operas.

 Mozart’s apartment on the first floor of the building is outfitted out to appear as it would have when he lived here.

 Mozart was a musical genius and like most, a bit over the top at times.
 This lovely little museum helps me understand more about the man and the times in which he lived.

 Mozarthaus is open daily, and a ticket will run you 11€.
 The museum is a self-guided tour.
 For an additional cost, there is an “audio guide” available.

 Day 12: Our Last Day

-Today is our last day in Vienna and here in Central Europe.
+Today is our last day visiting Vienna, Austria, and here in Central Europe.
 Tomorrow we fly back to London and then home to San Francisco.
 We spend the day doing rather mundane tasks.
 DH heads over to the “Turkish” neighborhood to get a haircut and shave.
 Ever since his first visit to a Turkish barber, he insists they are the best!

 On my own for a few hours, I take a walk around the old town enjoying the sites and people watching.
 I take a few more photos and stop by a pastry shop for one last decadent delight.
 Later we pack.